Pelosi says postmaster has no plans to restore mail cuts

-WASHINGTON (AP) — House Speaker Nancy Pelosi said Wednesday that President Donald Trump’s postmaster general has no intention of restoring mail equipment or funding overtime hours he cut, despite public outcry that operational changes are undermining service before the November election.
+WASHINGTON (AP) — The Postal Service faced more questions and a federal lawsuit Wednesday over mail disruptions, despite assurances by President Donald Trump’s postmaster general of no more service changes until after the November election — a pledge made only after a public outcry.

+House Speaker Nancy Pelosi said Postmaster General Louis DeJoy told her he has no intention of restoring removed blue mailboxes or sorting equipment and no plans for employee overtime.
+Senate Democratic leader Chuck Schumer said officials are withholding information about DeJoy’s selection to the job.
+With the agency in turmoil, civil and voting rights advocates are suing to bring mail operations back to normal.

-Pelosi, D-Calif., said she told Postmaster General Louis DeJoy in phone call that his decision to temporarily pause any further postal operations changes is “wholly insufficient and does not reverse damage already wreaked.”
+Pelosi, D-Calif., said she told DeJoy in a phone call that his decision for a temporary pause was “wholly insufficient and does not reverse damage already wreaked.”

-She said DeJoy “frankly admitted that he had no intention of replacing the sorting machines, blue mailboxes and other key mail infrastructure that have been removed and that plans for adequate overtime, which is critical for the timely delivery of mail, are not in the works.”

-Her statement comes as the Postal Service faced more questions and concerns and a federal lawsuit Wednesday over mail delivery disruptions after DeJoy’s abrupt decision to postpone any further changes until after the Nov.
-3 election.
+The uproar over the Postal Service is expected to spill out Friday as DeJoy testifies before the Senate, and Saturday as the House convenes for a rare session.
+The House is set to vote on legislation to reverse the service changes and provide $25 billion to shore up operations.

-The delays have stunned Americans and led to warnings that Trump is trying to undermine the Postal Service before a surge of mail-in ballots as voters avoid polling places during the coronavirus pandemic.
+Widespread mail disruptions have stunned Americans and led to warnings that Trump is trying to undermine the Postal Service as he rails against mail-in ballots just as millions of people are trying vote absentee to avoid polling places during the COVID-19 crisis.

-Civil and voting rights organizations said Wednesday they are suing to immediately return postal operations to normal.
+Civil and voting rights organizations said Wednesday they are suing to immediately halt the changes and restore operations.

-“We never imagined that we would be in this position with one of the oldest and most trusted institutions in our country,” said Virginia Case of the League of Women Voters.
+“We never imagined that we would be in this position with one of the oldest and most trusted institutions in our country,” said Virginia Kase, CEO of the League of Women Voters.

-Case said there was no choice but to sue, even with the reversal by DeJoy on Tuesday.
-“The damage has been done,” she said.
-“We need guarantees in place that this will not happen again, prior to the election.”
+Kase said even with DeJoy’s decision to halt the changes the organization felt it had no choice but to go forward with the others in the lawsuit.
+“We need guarantees in place that this will not happen again, prior to the election,” she said.

 At the White House, Trump’s team has insisted the president has no intention of disrupting mail delivery now or before Election Day.

-Note: This story has been corrected to reflect that the name of the CEO of the League of Women Voters is Virginia Kase, not Virginia Case.